 What else do we offer?

-In its simplest form the Trans-Portable Metal Kiln is a simple, heavy gauge, mild steel drum with a square lid for making charcoal.
+In its simplest form the Trans-Portable Metal Kiln is a simple, heavy gauge, mild steel drum with a lid for making charcoal.
 This system uses a ‘direct combustion method’, whereby the heat for carbonisation comes from burning a portion of the biomass feedstock in a limited air environment.
+To produce charcoal in a more environmentally friendly manner we advise using internal retorts (55 Gal drums).
 A single kiln will produce approximately 80 kilograms of charcoal (from 0.7 m3 of wood) or 1.3 tons of charcoal (from 11 tons of wood) per month.
 Instead of increasing your carbon footprint and operating costs by transporting large amounts of timber to a stationary kiln, this kiln is simply rolled (by one person) to the already prepared and air-dried brush-pile.
-This drum can be bolted together (3 sections) for easy transport and DIY assembly.
+This drum can be bolted together (4 sections) for easy transport and DIY assembly.

 For more information kindly visit: